 Keep trying different angles until something you say actually resonates with your child.
 If they’re really stubborn or totally in denial, the best you might be able to do is a grudging, “Yeah, I guess that could be it, maybe…” Don’t beat yourself up if that’s as far as you get.
 It’s a start–a platform you can build on with future experiences.

 Once you’ve got some semblance of buy-in (grudging or not), then it’s time to come up with a plan together.
 Put yourself in their corner, on their side.
 Ask them to help you come up with a solution that’s best for their health, on their own terms.
-Offer them options, always starting with the one you know is best for their health, and help them see the trade-off; what they’re getting for the things they’re giving up.
+Offer them options.
+Always start with the one you know is best for their health, and help them see the trade-off; what they’re getting for the things they’re giving up.

 In the case of kids, you might need to come up with some “less bad” scenarios if you’re trying to transition them out of their old, comfortable way of eating.
 While we don’t encourage adults to simply replace junk foods, desserts, or treats with versions made with “Paleo” ingredients, sometimes kids need a little incentive to make those changes.